The King's School (Chester) A GSG School

 Girls are currently outnumbered in some year groups, but the school says there is no consistent trend between subject choices and gender.
 However, it may be worth checking on the situation in particular year groups.

-In 2018, at GCSE, 72 per cent A*-A/9-7 grades (17 per cent of these the top grade 9).
-At A level, 64 per cent A*/A, with sciences, maths and economics the most popular and successful subjects - far fewer takers for humanities and very few linguists.
+In 2019, at GCSE, 68 per cent A*-A/9-7 grades.
+At A level, 64 per cent A*/A and 86 per cent A*/B, with sciences, maths and economics the most popular and successful subjects - far fewer takers for humanities and very few linguists.

 SEN seems very well catered for and all students go through a screening process.
 Mr Hartley says in 95 per cent of cases, the diagnosis is already identified when they start in the seniors.
 Describing the SEND department as ‘superb’, he adds, ‘they will use whatever strategies work, whether one-to-one or in groups’.
 He is clear the school does not see issues like dyslexia as ‘either a difficulty or a deficit’.